hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 ## Component availability

 We are in the process of sunsetting [Structure](https://github.com/hashicorp/structure).
-As we work to achieve parity between Structure and the HashiCorp Design System, use this decision tree to understand how to move forward within your project:
+As we work to achieve parity between Structure and the Helios Design System, use this decision tree to understand how to move forward within your project:

 ![Decision tree flow chart](/assets/getting-started/designers/hds-decision-tree.png)

-**Does the element (or a comparible alternative) exist in the HashiCorp Design System?**
+**Does the element (or a comparible alternative) exist in Helios?**

 If so, great!
-Using this element ensures it will be supported in future versions of the HashiCorp Design System and that it shares a common visual language with the rest of the elements.
+Using this element ensures it will be supported in future versions of Helios and that it shares a common visual language with the rest of the elements.

 **If no, does the element (or a comparible alternative) exist in Structure?**